30-Day Stoic Warrior Challenge: Train Like a Philosopher (No Gym Needed)

 The next morning, I tried something radical: A Stoic workout.

 No weights.
 No machines.
 No expensive supplements or fancy equipment.
-Just ancient techniques that had been battle-tested by:
+Just ancient techniques that had been battle-tested by Roman legionnaires, Greek philosophers, Samurai warriors, and Spartan soldiers.

 But the physical changes were just the beginning.
 The real transformation happened in my mind.
 I had developed what psychologists call "cognitive resilience"—the ability to maintain clarity and purpose under pressure.